denmalbas007/AiPlants/README.md

 ### Usage
 1. Clone the project repository.
 2. Install the required libraries as mentioned in the installation section.
-3. Set up the Telegram bot and obtain the bot token from the BotFather.
-4. Configure the necessary settings in the project files, such as file paths and API keys.
-5. Run the main script to start the Telegram bot and interact with the system.
+3. Run the main script to start the Telegram bot and interact with the system.
-6. Use the Telegram bot interface to perform book information extraction, receive plant recommendations, and explore other available features.
+4. Use the Telegram bot interface to perform book information extraction, receive plant recommendations, and explore other available features.